Best Backtesting Software

 The platform is web-based, and you won’t have to deal with any local installations.

-Considering that AI is becoming a dominant trend in financial markets, Trade Ideas is the perfect backtesting software to help you capitalize on its potential.
+Considering that AI stock trading software is becoming a dominant trend in financial markets, Trade Ideas is the perfect backtesting software to help you capitalize on its potential.

-The stock analysis software provides fully automated backtesting features that allow you to go back in time and see how particular trade ideas would have fared under different scenarios.
+The algo trading software provides fully automated backtesting features that allow you to go back in time and see how particular trade ideas would have fared under different scenarios.

 The backtesting functionality is called OddsMaker and is integrated as a separate module within the Trade-Ideas stock scanner.
 It is included in the Trade Ideas Premium subscription and can be purchased separately.